White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 - Yellow and white (palladium) are softer

-- But rhodium plating makes white gold most scratch-resistant (until it wears off)
+- But rhodium plating makes white the most scratch-resistant (until it wears off)

 Real-World Wear Test - 5 Years Active Use